simphotonics/generic_enum/generic_enum_example/README.md

 ## Boilerplate

 To use this library include [generic_enum_annotation] as dependency in your pubspec.yaml file.
 Include [generic_enum_builder], [source_gen], [build_runner] as dev_dependencies.

 To create a generic enum class, say `DpiResolution`, the following steps are required:
+1. Extend `GenericEnum<T>` where `T` is a Dart built-in type or a class with a const        constructor.
-1. Extend `GenericEnum<T>`.
-To use json-serialization, `T` should have `fromJson` and `toJson`         methods.
+   (To use the serialization methods, `T` should have `fromJson` and `toJson` methods.)
-2. Annotate the class with `@GenerateBuiltMap` and `@GenerateToFromJson`.
-3. Define a private `const` constructor that calls the super constructor and passes on the value of    type `T`.
+2. Define a private `const` constructor that calls the super constructor and passes on the value of type `T`.
-4. Define the static const instances of `DpiResolution`.
+3. Define the static const instances of `DpiResolution`.
 You may capitalize instance names to mark them as constants.

+The following steps are **optional**.
+They are only required if one needs access to a list of all defined values and instances or if json-serialization is needed.
+In principle, a map containing values and instances and serialization functions could be maintained by manually.
+When defining several generic enumeration classes it might be more convenient to use a builder.

+4. Annotate the class with `@GenerateBuiltMap` and `@GenerateFromJson`.
-5. Define accessors for the private variable `_valueMap` and the function `_toJson`.
+5. Define an accessor for the private variable `_valueMap`.
+6. Define a name factory constructor named `.fromJson` pointing to the function `fromJson`.

    ```Dart
    import 'package:built_collection/built_collection.dart';
    import 'package:generic_enum/generic_enum.dart';